Historic Arms Control Treaty Ends With Washington And Moscow Blaming Each Other

 NATO also pointed the finger at Russia for the INF Treaty's collapse.
 "We regret that Russia has shown no willingness and taken no demonstrable steps to return to compliance with its international obligations," the military alliance said.
 "A situation whereby the United States fully abides by the Treaty, and Russia does not, is not sustainable."

 NATO said it would respond in a measured way to risks posed by Russia's 9M729 missile to ensure deterrence and defense, using military exercises, intelligence, surveillance and reconnaissance.
-"We don't want a new arms race," NATO Secretary General Jens Stoltenberg said at a news conference.
+"We don't want a new arms race," NATO Secretary-General Jens Stoltenberg said at a news conference.
 "And we have no intention to deploy new land-based nuclear missiles in Europe."

 Russian Deputy Foreign Minister Sergei Ryabkov said that Washington's steps to dismantle the INF Treaty and other arms control agreements "would eventually backfire on Washington."